 AFLP analysis of allopatric yellowhammers and allopatric pine buntings reveals a moderately strong signal of divergence in their nuclear genomes.
-Our analysis of five AFLP primer pairs (AFLP dataset 1) revealed 367 AFLP markers in 13 allopatric yellowhammers and 15 allopatric pine buntings.
+Our analysis of 5 AFLP primer pairs (AFLP dataset 1) revealed 367 AFLP markers in 13 allopatric yellowhammers and 15 allopatric pine buntings.
 Of these, 63 markers (17.2%) were variable.
-A PCA (Fig. 4) reveals that the two taxa are clearly separated along the first principal component (PC1), which explains 11.4% of the variance in the dataset.
-This difference in PC1 is highly significant (t-test: $t{26} = 13.57, P < 10^{-12}$). $F{\rm ST}$, defined as the fraction of variance in AFLP signatures that is explained by the difference between two groups, is 0.078 based on estimated allele frequencies (using AFLP-SURV) and 0.140 based on band frequencies (using ARLEQUIN), both of which are significantly different from zero $(P < 10^{-5} \text{ and } P < 10^{-4}, \text{ respectively}).$ Although the overall signal of differentiation between the species is clear, it is due to a relatively small number of markers (Fig. 5), a pattern that is generally expected for multilocus genetic data (Whitlock, 2008).
+A principal components analysis (Fig. 4) reveals that the two taxa are clearly separated along the first principal component (PC1), which explains 11.4% of the variance in the dataset.
+This difference in PC1 is highly significant (t-test: $t{26} = 13.57$ , P < 10.00

+$10^{-12}$ ). $F{\rm ST}$ , defined as the fraction of variance in AFLP signatures that is explained by the difference between two groups, is 0.078 based on estimated allele frequencies (using AFLP-SURV) and 0.140 based on band frequencies (using ARLEQUIN), both of which are significantly different from zero ( $P < 10^{-5}$ and $P < 10^{-4}$ , respectively).
+While the overall signal of differentiation between the species is clear, it is due to a relatively small number of markers (Fig. 5), a pattern that is generally expected for multilocus genetic data (Whitlock, 2008).